 Can a student change employers if the STEM extension application is pending with USCIS?

 Yes.
 However, if the STEM extension period has started, the new employer must also be an E-Verify employer.
 The student must report the change in employment to his or her International Student Advisor.
-The International Student Advisor must update the student’s employer information in SEVIS and the student should submit an amended Form I-765 to the appropriate USCIS Service Center, providing the new employer’s E-Verify number and a copy of the USCIS receipt notice for the first Form I-765.
-A brief letter explaining the submission should also be included.
-There is no fee associated with submitting the amended Form I-765.
+The International Student Advisor must update the student’s employer information in SEVIS and issue an updated I-20 with the new employer information (including EIN).
+The International Student Advisor will then email a copy to USCIS.

 Are there any other requirements during the 24-month extension?

-In addition to filling out the OPT Compliance Form for changes in address or employment, students working on the 24-month STEM extension of OPT who wish to travel outside the U.S are also required to have a current (no older than 6 months) International Student Advisor signature on their I-20’s prior to their travel.
+In addition to filling out the OPT Employment Update (formerly OPT Compliance Form) for changes in address or employment, students working on the 24-month STEM extension of OPT who wish to travel outside the U.S are also required to have a current (no older than 6 months) International Student Advisor signature on their I-20’s prior to their travel.